Regulations, health, safety, environment

 Chemically inert and stable:

-Compatible with all metals and most polymers.
+Compatible with all metals + most polymers.

 No bath regeneration